MatheusJCastro/meafs/docs/manual.rst

 ========== =====================================================

 | The table can be manually filled or a *CSV* file with two columns can be imported.
-| For the first one, you can simply write in the table values, and click
+| For the first one, simply write it in the table values, and click
   *Add Line* or *Remove Line* buttons to match the number of rows desired.
 | For the Second one, click *Browse* and select the line-list file, then
   click *Load* to load the data in the table.